umd-datascience-641-group13/human-vs-ai-classifier/README.md

 ## Running the Model
 Both the custom transformer model and the RoBERTa model should automatically run the ai_human_preprocess.py and generate the necessary cleaned dataframe.
-The custom transformer runs much quicker than RoBERTa during training.
-The `transformer_model.py` located in the Custom_Transformer_Model folder.
+The custom transformer, `transformer_model.py`,  runs much quicker than RoBERTa during training and is located in the Custom_Transformer_Model folder.

 ## Install Dependencies
 `pip install -r requirements.txt`